AzugBe/azugbe.github.io/_posts/events/2017-10-17---exploring-container-options-in-azure.md

  - /events/2017/10/17/exploring-container-options-in-azure.html
 ---

 One evening, two sessions!
-Join us for an interesting evening on containers (by Benny Michielsen) and a session by Yves Goeleven!
+Join us for an interesting evening on containers by Fréderic Foselle followed by a session by Yves Goeleven.

 ## Sessions